oddbird/sassdoc-theme-herman/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/oddbird/sassdoc-theme-herman.svg)](https://greenkeeper.io/)

+> “Documentation should be the default option,
+> baked directly into the development process.
+> If it’s not documented, it doesn't exist.”
+>
+> <cite>—Miriam Suzanne</cite>

 At [OddBird][oddbird],
 we wanted to a tool to help us document the entire front end of a project,